-During 2014, the Company was managed by Maurice A. Gauthier, in his capacities as chief executive officer ("CEO"), president and chief operating officer.
-Officers reporting directly to Mr. Gauthier during 2014 included Thomas R. Loftus, as the Company's chief financial officer, Thomas M. Kiernan as the Company's general counsel and corporate secretary, John T. Harris as president and chief operating officer of our subsidiary Akimeka, LLC, and Chad M. Wheeler as president of our subsidiary Wheeler Bros., Inc. The following compensation discussion and analysis outlines the processes, elements and decisions regarding 2014 compensation for VSE's following "named executive officers" - Messrs.
+During 2015, the Company was managed by Maurice A. Gauthier, in his capacities as chief executive officer ("CEO"), president and chief operating officer.
+Officers reporting directly to Mr. Gauthier during 2015 included Thomas R. Loftus, as the Company's chief financial officer, Thomas M. Kiernan as the Company's general counsel and corporate secretary, John T. Harris, as the president and chief operating officer of our subsidiary Akimeka, LLC, and Chad M. Wheeler, as the president and chief operating officer of our subsidiary Wheeler Bros., Inc. The following compensation discussion and analysis outlines the processes, elements and decisions regarding 2015 compensation for VSE's following "named executive officers" - Messrs.
 Gauthier, Loftus, Kiernan, Harris, and Wheeler (the "NEOs").